riceissa/vim-cuaccp/README.markdown

 # Common User Access cut, copy, and paste for Vim

+**NOTE: This plugin has been superseded by [vim-pasteurize](https://github.com/riceissa/vim-pasteurize).
+It is no longer maintained.**

 `cuaccp.vim` provides CUA-style cut, copy, and paste in Vim.

 ## Rationale